MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Ansible_with_Azure.md

 ---
 lab:
-    title: 'Lab: Ansible with Azure'
+    title: 'Lab 14a: Ansible with Azure'
     module: 'Module 14: Third party Infrastructure as Code Tools Available with Azure'
 ---

-# Lab: Ansible with Azure
+# Lab 14a: Ansible with Azure
 # Student lab manual

 ## Lab overview